-Our Nation’s Public Works Contracts Must Evolve
+Irish Public Works Contracts Must Evolve

-RESOLVING A DISPUTED PUBLIC WORKS FINAL ACCOUNT, with the assistance of a neutral third party, is as much a part of the construction process today as the physical setting out of the works.
+Resolving a disputed public works final account, with the assistance of a neutral third party, is as much a part of the construction process today as the physical setting out of the works.
 However, this is simply not the way it ought to be — and it’s high time it was fixed.

 We have an overwhelming obligation and responsibility to the generations to come not only as a nation, but as an EU member state, to address the reasons for such uncertainty in our public works contracts.
 This is particularly urgent if Ireland is to build and maintain her infrastructure into the future.